Everyone scores a touchdown with this fun and healthy Gluten-Free Super Bowl treat

 Every Super Bowl party needs some desserts and with these Chocolate Covered Strawberry Footballs everyone scores a touchdown!

-Inspired by My Mommy Style, they are simply strawberries dipped in melted dark chocolate chips (you could use milk chocolate or semi-sweet but we preferred dark chocolate) and with white chocolate piping.
+Inspired by posts on pinterest including My Mommy Style, they are simply strawberries dipped in melted dark chocolate chips (you could use milk chocolate or semi-sweet but we preferred dark chocolate) and with white chocolate piping.

 Don’t worry about the piping being difficult… Dessert decorating is not my thing at all, so this is on the easier side of things.
 We simply put the melted white chocolate in a freezer bag, cut a small hole and decorated the strawberries.
 The key was making sure the dark chocolate was completely cooled and set on the strawberries and making sure that the white chocolate was warm, not hot.

 They’re remarkably easy to make, festive and YUMMY!
 The perfect balance to all the salty and savory Super Bowl eats.
 And who doesn’t love strawberries + chocolate?

 A fun and healthy Gluten-Free treat perfect for football season and the Super Bowl!
 These dark chocolate dipped strawberries with white chocolate piping are remarkably easy to make and a win now matter who you're rooting for.

 Cuisine: Gluten-Free, Vegetarian, Vegan

 1 lb carton for Strawberries (approximately 23-28 berries), rinsed and pat dry

 1 bag gluten-free dark chocolate chips* (we used Enjoy Life Foods) (Could substitute semi-sweet or milk chocolate if preferred)